twittwer/neo4j-paper/paper/cypher.md

 FOREACH (name in ["Tobias","Kai","Manuel"] |
   CREATE (you)-[:FRIEND]->(:Person {name:name}))
 ```
-**FOREACH** allows you to execute update operations for each element of a list.
+**FOREACH** allows the execution of update operations for each element of a list.

 ## Show Relations